nikitoshina/Wine-Arbitrage/README.md

 collected using docker, Rselenium, and rvest combination, so every listing would be exactly what you would find yourself.
 Each one-dollar price range (4-30) was scraped individually.
-For more information on the web scraping, please, refer to the datasource.r file.
+For more information on the web scraping, please, refer to the [source.Rms](source.Rmd) file.
+To download the data go to [https://www.kaggle.com/nikitatkachenko/VivinoRedWine](https://www.kaggle.com/nikitatkachenko/VivinoRedWine).

 ### Cleaning